Ring Spotlight Cam Wired

 The Ring Video Doorbell 2 and Ring Stick Up Cam provide easy and effective ways to set up a pretty strong security perimeter around the outside of your home, but it could be made considerably stronger with the addition of the now-Amazon-owned company’s Spotlight Cam.
 This outdoor camera/porch-light hybrid, illuminates the area and records video when its motion sensor is tripped.

-Ideally suited for the darker nooks on your property that are susceptible to breach after sundown, it comes in three models: Spotlight Cam Wired ($199), Spotlight Cam Battery ($199), and Spotlight Cam Solar ($229), and Spotlight Cam Mount ($249 at Amazon).
+Ideally suited for the darker nooks on your property that are susceptible to breach after sundown, it comes in four models: Spotlight Cam Wired ($199), Spotlight Cam Battery ($199 at Amazon), Spotlight Cam Solar ($229), and Spotlight Cam Mount ($249 at Amazon).
 The cameras in all four models are the same.
-The Battery and Solar versions are the same camera; the latter just comes with an included solar panel that can also be purchased independently for $49.
+The Battery and Solar use the same battery; the latter just comes with an included solar panel that can also be purchased independently ($49 at Amazon).

-Update: This review was first published on October 30, 2017.
+Editors' note: This review was first published on October 30, 2017.
 It was updated on March 26, 2018 to include our take on the Ring Spotlight Cam Solar and the Ring Chime Pro Wi-Fi range extender, and again on May 2, 2018 to add information about the Spotlight Cam Mount.

 I tested the Spotlight Cam Wired and the Spotlight Cam Solar separately.
 The Wired is a great option if you have easily accessible outdoor power outlets.
 The 4.96-inch-by-2.72-inch-by-2.99-inch camera has a 20-foot power cable attached at the back as well as a built-in wall mount, and unlike with the battery powered models, you won’t have to worry about dead batteries or too many overcast days interrupting your surveillance.
 I’m guessing, however, most folks will need one of the battery-powered cameras.